BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 ![Snake Dike Runout Bols](images/P2010030.JPG)

-The climbing was smooth, and the and views were s0pectacular.
-Take a moment to appreciate this sweeping vista starting to your left past Glacier Point right to the valley floor and is that El Cap in the distance?
+The climbing was smooth, and the views were spectacular.
+Take a moment to appreciate this sweeping vista starting to your left past Glacier Point right to the valley floor.
+Is that El Cap off in the distance?

 ![Snake Dike View L](images/P2010034.JPG)
 ![Snake Dike View M](images/P2010033.JPG)